mvandersteen/ha-jemenaoutlook/README.md

 Copy the included file 'sensor.py' to it's own directory called jemenaoutlook within custom_components directory where the configuration for your installation of home assistant sits.

-The custom_components directory does not exist in default installation state will will need to be created if it does not already exist.
+The custom_components directory does not exist in default installation state and may need to be created.

 ```
 <homeassistant-user-configuration-directory>/custom_components/jemenaoutlook/sensor.py